JvanKatwijk/qt-dab/README.md

   * a name is given and a file with that name exists, its content is loaded,
   * a name is given and no file with that name exists (yet), an empty file with that name is created.

-Also new is a checkbox, bottom line right end, that - when set - instructs the software to checkon program startup on the availability of a new version of Qt-DAB.
+Also new is a checkbox, bottom line right end, that - when set - instructs the software to check on program startup on the availability of a new version of Qt-DAB.

 Devices and device support
 ======================================================================